 What is hard Water?

 What is Hard Water?
-Rainwater is naturally soft.
+Rainwater is naturally softened water.
 But as it trickles through thick layers of chalk, it dissolves calcium minerals that makes the water ‘hard’.

 These hardness minerals react with natural products such as tea and soap – and even the natural oils that moisturise our skin – preventing us from enjoying their full benefit and leaving behind a nasty scum residue.
 And wherever hard water evaporates – in kettles and boilers or on shower screens and taps – it deposits rock hard limescale, when you have running softened water in your home these problems are eliminated.

 East Anglia has the hardest water in the country, with a staggering 15-25 kg of chalk in each person’s water.

 Protect your home